… or how to get an Amiga from a taxi driver

 …and I’ve learned that measurement is a very important step 🙂

-3mm is a way to thick to fit inside because FDD leaves nearly no space.
+3mm is way too thick to fit inside because FDD leaves nearly no space.

 OK, fair enough.
 This time, I grabbed 1 mm thick polycarbonate and did the whole process again from scratch.